petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2c-storefront/creating-the-shop-page.md

 1. Click *Publish*.

 With that you have a catalog page displaying all the products in the catalog.
-There's also a search bar for products along with several functioning facets.
+There's also a search bar to search for products along with several functioning facets.

 Next: [Creating a Catalog Page](./creating-a-catalog-page.md)